Some of the above could be outdated, use the github repository for the latest up-to-date standard.

 This enables QUIC to have one RTT less then Fenrir, but the connection is not totally isolated.

-As long as the ephemeral public key is changed quickly (let's say, every couple of hours at most) this seems a good idea, and Fenrir implements it with the Stateful handshake.
+As long as the ephemeral public key is changed quickly (let's say, every couple of hours at most) this seems a good idea, and Fenrir implements it with the Stateful and Directory synchronized handshakes.

 QUIC simply tries to guess that the last public key used is still in use, so it hopes for a 0-RTT reconnection, and has a fallback to 1-RTT reconnection.